-wetland restoration by the second state of the

-the key to a successful restoration project is careful and thorough planning, and commitment to continued care.
+wetland restoration by the serving and Re-creating our Wildlife Water Wonderlands in the Bay of Plenty the key to a successful restoration project is careful and thorough planning, and commitment to continued care.

-This guide is brought to you by the Bay of Plenty Wetlands Forum, comprised of the Department of Conservation, Environment Bay of Plenty and Fish & Game New Zealand.
+This guide is brought to you by the Bay of Plenty Wetlands Forum, comprised of the Department of Conservation, Bay of Plenty Regional Council and Fish & Game New Zealand.
 We are committed to wetland restoration in the region.
 If you need help with your project, we are happy to provide free advice.
 (See page 15 for contact details.)